How do I bring a Personal Injury Case?

 Before submitting this application, a letter must be sent to the person whom it is alleged is responsible for the injury within two months of the date of the accident unless there are good reasons why this cannot be done.

 The Injuries Board has up to fifteen months from the date on which the party being held responsible by the claimant consents to the assessment of compensation by The Injuries Board.
 Either party may reject the award made by The Injuries Board and if this occurs a form of authorisation will be issued that enables the injured party to issue Court proceedings.

-In a significant number of cases to date, The Injuries Board have declined to assess cases, usually on the basis that they are either too complex or, where they believe that it will not be possible to assess the compensation claim within the statutory time frame.
+In a significant number of cases to date, The Injuries Board have declined to assess cases, usually on the basis that they are either too complex or, where they believe that it will not be possible to assess the case within the statutory time frame.

 5. Initiate court proceedings – If offer rejected by either party

-If either party rejects the decision of The Injuries Board the injured party has the option of issuing court proceedings for compensation.
+If either party rejects the decision of The Injuries Board the injured party has the option of issuing court proceedings.

-In bringing an accident claim, it is important to be advised on the amount of the compensation awarded by The Injuries Board due to the skill and complexity involved in analysing and assessing such compensation claims.
+In bringing a case, it is important to be advised on any assessment made by The Injuries Board due to the skill and complexity involved in assessing such cases.